hoverbike1/TOTK-Mods-collection/README.md

   - Aspect Ratio : Default 16:9, use Stretch to Window if using an aspect ratio mod
   - Window Adapting Filter : Bicubic if downsampling, FSR if upscaling
   - Anti-Aliasing Method : No AA or SMAA (FXAA break colors in darkness)
-  - Resolution : x2 or higher (x1 to fix pixelated edges through volumetric clouds and fog)
+  - Resolution : x2 or higher (x1 to fix pixelated edges through volumetric clouds and fog or increase GPU performances)
   - FSR Sharpness : Set to taste, this setting only functions when Window Adapting Filter is set to FSR.

 - Yuzu Advanced Graphics :